 Choose a Well Lit Location

-As with every image you capture, lighting can make or break a photo.
-You should always try to shoot in natural light and not under an artificial light source.
-Natural lighting brings out colors, while artificial lighting can cause your images to appear yellow.
+Lighting is crucial!
+It can make or break any photo.
+Have you ever seen a photo of a plate of food taken in a dim-lit room with direct camera flash and thought it looked appetizing?....
+Us neither.
+You should always try to use natural light when shooting food and avoid shooting under an artificial light source.
+Open those curtains and blinds, and use that natural window light.
+Natural lighting brings out the vibrant colors in your food, while artificial lighting can cause the white balance in your images to be off, causing a yellow cast over your image.
 No matter the light source, make sure that it's not working against you.
-Taking your photos in bright sunshine can also cause the objects in your still life to cast shadows that overpower your image.
-When dealing with shadows make sure that they are minimal, and try take your photos in a shady area.
+Stray away from direct sunlight.
+Taking your photos in direct sunlight can create harsh shadows on the food in your photograph.
+So that fluffy cake you just baked will lose its fluffy appeal in harsh lighting.
+When dealing with shadows, make sure that they are minimal (soft, not harsh), and try to take your photos in a shady area.

-When setting up your food display, try not to overfill or over complicate the plate.
+Food styling will help draw attention to the right part of your photo: your main subject.
+But don't overcrowd your main subject (or dish).
+When setting up your food display, try not to overfill or overcomplicate the plate.
 Utilizing the white space and a minimalist approach will bring focus and purpose to your image.
 Each item in your photo should have a place in creating a crisp composition.
+You can use cutlery to point the viewer in the direction of the main dish, such as lying the fork on the table so that the prongs point toward your subject (and make the viewer want to pick up that fork and start eating it...)

 Pick a Theme

-Food photos aren't just about enticing your appetite, they can also tell a story.
+Food photos aren't just about enticing your appetite; they can also tell a story.
 When telling your food story, pick a theme such as choosing one type of snack or showcasing dishes used for a special occasion.
-Feature appetizers, main dishes, desserts, and cocktails.
-Your food photos don't have to live on your camera.
+For example, if it's a food that is most often seasonal, such as pumpkin or butternut squash based dishes, emphasize that with fall colors like muted reds, browns, and oranges.
+Maybe even garnish the tabletop with a few fall leaves.
+You can feature appetizers, main dishes, desserts, or cocktails.
+Your food photos don't only have to live on your social media page or iPhone.
 Consider turning some of them into canvas prints that you can use to decorate your kitchen or breakfast nook.
+Or if you own your own restaurant or coffee shop, decorate your dining area with prints of your food!